Depositor Compensation Scheme

 Depositor Compensation Scheme DCS logo resized small

-The Depositor Compensation Scheme will cover each depositor up to $100,000 per deposit taker (such as banks and non-bank deposit takers, including credit unions, building societies and finance companies) in the unlikely event of failure, when money is held in DCS-protected accounts.
+The Depositor Compensation Scheme covers each eligible depositor up to $100,000 per deposit taker (such as banks and non-bank deposit takers, including credit unions, building societies and finance companies) in the unlikely event of a failure, when money is held in DCS-protected accounts.
 The Reserve Bank of New Zealand - Te Pūtea Matua (RBNZ) has a helpful explainer on its website — visit rbnz.govt.nz.

 The Depositor Compensation Scheme is a government scheme funded by deposit takers and administered by the RBNZ.
 It’s designed to strengthen trust and security in New Zealand’s financial system and align us with the protection available in many other countries.